 If you can t leave your bunny alone while you’re away then you do have another option!
 This option would be to leave your rabbit at a Boarding Kennel Or Vet Office.

 - Boarding Kennels are places where you can leave your pet for a few days or weeks in order to get away from home without worrying about your rabbit.

 - Vet offices may have an option of boarding rabbits so they will also need to check whether this is possible or not with their office staff!

-You should talk about the options that best fit your needs and find out what costs, rules, etc… that would apply before making any decisions on which place to take them too!
+You should talk about the options that best fit your needs and find out what costs, rules, etc… would apply before making any decisions on which place to take them to!
 You could even decide that both these choices might work better for you as it means more time at home while keeping your rabbit safe when gone.

 We hope this has answered some of your questions about leaving rabbits alone for longer periods of time!
 Please remember to follow our advice so that they are as happy as possible while you’re gone; it will make the experience much more fun when you eventually come home!